getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 If you try to think of any given object in JS as the sum total of all behavior that is *available* via delegation, and **in your mind you flatten** all that behavior into one tangible *thing*, then you can (sorta) see how "differential inheritance" might fit.

-But just like with "prototypal inheritance", "differential inheritance" pretends that your mental model is more important than what is physcially happening in the language.
+But just like with "prototypal inheritance", "differential inheritance" pretends that your mental model is more important than what is physically happening in the language.
 It overlooks the fact that object `B` is not actually differentially constructed, but is instead built with specific characteristics defined, alongside "holes" where nothing is defined.
 It is in these "holes" (gaps in, or lack of, definition) that delegation *can* take over and, on the fly, "fill them in" with delegated behavior.

 The object is not, by native default, flattened into the single differential object, **through copying**, that the mental model of "differential inheritance" implies.
 As such, "differential inheritance" is just not as natural a fit for describing how JavaScript's `[[Prototype]]` mechanism actually works.